 Your Rights if You’re a Victim of Sexual Harassment

 If you are being sexually harassed at work, it’s important to know that your rights are protected under both state and federal law and that you do not have to merely accept and live with the harassing behavior.
 In order to put an end to harassment, our lawyers recommend taking the following steps:

 - Report the harassment to a supervisor or manager.
 The first thing that you should do is to file an official incident report (and request a copy of the report) with your HR department, supervisor, or manager.
 If doing this is impossible (i.e. the person harassing you is the HR director) or this does not result in an immediate resolution, consider step two.

 - Contact the Nevada Equal Rights Commission.
-You maintain the right to file a complaint in regards to sexual harassment with the commision, who will investigate the complaint on your behalf.
-Note that if you are notifying the commision of the harassment, you must do so within 300 days of the alleged event(s).
+You maintain the right to file a complaint in regards to sexual harassment with the commission, who will investigate the complaint on your behalf.
+Note that if you are notifying the commission of the harassment, you must do so within 300 days of the alleged event(s).

 - Document everything.
 Prior to, during, and after filing your complaint, it is critical that you keep through documentation about any events involving the harasser.
 Note dates, times, locations, witnesses, language or sexual behavior involved, and any other important details.

 Call Our Las Vegas Sexual Harassment Attorney Today

 If you have been sexually harassed at work, do not hesitate to exercise your right to take action and secure legal counsel.
 At the office of H1 Law Group, a Las Vegas sexual harassment attorney from our firm is ready to sit down with you to discuss your case today, and help you to understand your right to legal remedy.
 Reach us by phone or online now to schedule your free case review and start the process of protecting yourself from unwanted sexual harassment in the workplace.